tomins/SQAAssignment1/section3/codingReviews.md

 - When it comes to peers providing comments on one other's work, social interactions must be considered.
 It's a tough job that necessitates everyone's participation.
 Make sure to properly consult and educate your staff on communication methods to maximize the chances of success.

 ### Part 2: Understanding Code Review and its Benefits[^2]
+In this article, some of the benefits of doing a code review as well as a better comprehension of code review are defined.

 #### Benefits of Code Review